duckduckgo/zeroclickinfo-spice/spice2.md

 #Spice Frontend

 ##Overview
-The Spice frontend is the code that is triggered by the Perl backend that you wrote.
-It mainly consists of a function that takes an API response as its parameter.
-From this API response, you call a function that renders the data and specifies which template format you'd like your data to have.
+The Spice frontend is the code that is triggered by the Perl backend ( which hopefully you already wrote) for your spice plugin.
+It mainly consists of a function (the Spice "callback" function) that takes a JSON formatted, API response as its input, specifies which template format you'd like your result to have and uses the data to render a Spice result at the top of the DuckDuckGo search results page.

-The Perl part of the plugins go in `lib/DDG/Spice/PluginName.pm`, while all of the files discussed below should go in `share/spice/plugin_name/`.
+The Perl part of the plugins go in lib directory: `lib/DDG/Spice/PluginName.pm`, while all of the frontend files discussed below should go in the share directory: `share/spice/plugin_name/`.

+**\*\*Note** : The file and folder names must adhere to our [naming conventions](#) in order for everything to function properly.

 ###Tech
 The Spice frontend uses [Handlebars](http://handlebarsjs.com) for templates and includes [jQuery](https://jquery.org) for use with JavaScript.
+It also allows the use of custom CSS when required.

-If you're not already familiar with Handlebars, *please* read the [Handlebars documentation](http://handlebarsjs.com) before continuing continuing on.
-Don't worry if you don't fully understand how to use Handlebars, the examples will explain but you should, at the very least, be familiarize yourself with Handlebars before moving on.
+If you're not already familiar with Handlebars, *please* read the [Handlebars documentation](http://handlebarsjs.com) before continuing on.
+Don't worry if you don't fully understand how to use Handlebars, the examples will explain but you should, at the very least, familiarize yourself with Handlebars concepts and terminology before moving on.
+(Don't worry, it should only take a few minutes to read!)

-Also, if you are unfamiliar with jQuery, you can familiarize yourself with that if you'd like, but jQuery is not required to write a Spice plugin.
+Also, if you are unfamiliar with jQuery, you can familiarize yourself with that if you'd like, but understand and using jQuery is not required for you to write a Spice plugin.

 Below, we will walk you through several examples ranging from simple to complicated, which will explain how to use the template system and make your plugins look awesome.